This page contains an array of information and resources — of particular use to my undergraduate students.

 MED: The University of Michigan’s Middle English Dictionary (MED), which covers words in English from the years 1000-1500, is available for free online: just click here to access it.
 (If you have trouble finding a headword, try replacing vowels with * or ? symbols; try leaving * at the end of the word you’re looking up, unless you’re looking up a verb, in which case you should use *n.)

 OED: The Oxford English Dictionary (OED), which specializes in words in English in use after 1500 (though its entries will track those words into their earliest history), is behind a paywall.
-University of Toronto students’ tuition includes access to the OED, but recent changes to web access on the part of both the U of T Library and the OED have created some frustrating issues with access (indeed, changing access twice in the middle of winter term 2024).
-For now, it should be enough to bo to the U of T Library Homepage (OneSearch) and type in these exact words: “Oxford English Dictionary Online”, following prompts from there to sign in.
-If that does not work for you, please contact me immediately and let me know, so I can get out ahead of any further changes the providers make. -
+University of Toronto students’ tuition includes access to the OED: go to the U of T Library Homepage and type in these exact words: “Oxford English Dictionary Online”, following prompts from there to sign in.
+If that does not work for you, please contact me immediately and let me know, so I can get out ahead of any further changes the providers make.

-Some of the Records of Early English Drama are available only in hard-copy books; some are available only online.
-The successful researcher in early drama will consult both REED formats before moving forward with a research hypothesis.
+• Some of the Records of Early English Drama are available only in hard-copy books; some are available only online.
+The successful researcher in early drama must consult both REED formats before moving forward with a research hypothesis.

 To access the REED hard copies, the best place is in the REED offices themselves, in Suite 810 of the Jackman Humanities Building (JHB, at 170 St George St, 8th Floor, just beyond my office), because there is a whole library there dedicated only to early drama.
 Those offices may only be open at erratic times, though, based on when REED staff happen to be there.
-As of spring 2024, the most typical times are: Mondays, 10:30am-5pm; Wednesdays, 10am-1pm and 3:30pm-6:30pm; Thursdays 11am-5pm.
-But those times may be interrupted if the single staff member on duty happens not to be there.
-Especially if you’re commuting from far away, I recommend checking ahead of time with Illya for Mondays and Thursdays, and with me for Wednesdays, to make sure someone will be there to let you in ahead of time.
+Especially if you’re commuting from far away, I recommend checking ahead of time with REED staff and with me, to make sure someone will be there to let you in ahead of time.
 I’ll share contact info in my classes as needed.

 To access the online REED archives, head to E-REED (click here).
 Note that the E-REED site is different from the older REED site (click here), which has some interesting resources of its own.